python3njoyer/Intro_to_Python_projects/README.md

 # Intro_to_Python_projects

-A collection of projects completed in my university Python course.
+A collection of fun projects completed in my university Python course.